aceeason/MIST4610-Group-Project-2/README.md

 Query 2: This heatgrid categorizes extreme events into specific lead-time buckets to visualize the actual window of opportunity the public has to seek safety.
 By identifying what percentage of the most dangerous events provide less than five minutes of warning, you can pinpoint specific event types where current forecasting technology fails to provide a safe margin of error.
 The data further proves that tornado watches are the most common critical events, and extreme cold watches give people much more time to prepare.

 Question 2:

+Query 1: The number of monthly alert chart gives us information about weather-related activities that occur throughout the year.
+This allows stakeholder to learn which months of the year they need to be more prepared for weather events.
+This information can also be used for the future to see if weather alerts are increasing over time.
+This allows stakeholders to have better scheduling and resource distributions.
+The stakeholders will know what are the worse months and prepare for them accordingly.

+Query 2: This bar chart shows us the amount of alerts that have occurred each month during the time period while also allowing us to see the severity of each type of alert during that month.
+From this data, we can see that the most types of alerts are either moderate or severe.
+This data gives information to the public about which months they should they most be prepared for severe weather.
+They can create the correct types of weather emergency plans and have go bags prepared in those severe weather months.
+Allows people to be more proactive than reactive to severe weather events.
 ## Streamlit App